-- a) The maximum entry fee for National events held over one day is R1 400.00, where an entry fee of R950.00 will be applicable to events where possible. - b) The maximum entry fee for Interprovincial Challenge Classes (IPC) held over one day is R1 100.00, where an entry fee of R750.00 will be applicable to events where possible. - c) For National events, the late entry fee will be an additional R200.00. - d) For National events that are combined with Regional / Club events, the additional fee for any other championships will be R200.00 over and above the National entry fee. - e) Reserved - f) Entry fee for Club, Junior National Classes and IPC Class will be R700.00. - g) Leisure Class will be R350.00 per entry. - h) All competitors must have submitted properly completed and signed entry forms / online entries.
+- a) The maximum entry fee for National events held over one day is R1 400.00. - b) The maximum entry fee for Interprovincial Challenge Classes (IPC) held over one day is R1 100.00, where an entry fee of R750.00 will be applicable to events where possible. - c) For National events, the late entry fee will be an additional R200.00. - d) For National events that are combined with Regional / Club events, the additional fee for any other championships will be R200.00 over and above the National entry fee, at the discretion of the Organisers / Promoters. - e) Reserved - f) Entry fee for Club, Junior National and IPC Classes will be R700.00. - g) Social Class refer to 325 f) - h) All competitors must have submitted properly completed and signed entry forms / online entries.
 Entries received without the appropriate entry fee stated in the regulations will be invalid.
-Please note The National Entry Form link must be used for all entries. - i) Entries will close five (5) days before the event in the case of National events. - j) Late entries will be accepted at the discretion of the Organisers / Promoters; however, the conditions of late entry must be published in the Supplementary Regulations (SR's) and must be adhered to. - k) Entry Fees include the MSA Cross Country Mcycle levies: National Competitor - R30.00 per competitor
+Please note The National Entry Form link must be used for all entries. - i) Entries will close five (5) days before the event in the case of National events. - j) Late entries will be accepted at the discretion of the Organisers / Promoters; however, the conditions of late entry must be published in the Supplementary Regulations (SR's) and must be adhered to. - k) Entry Fees include the MSA Cross Country Mcycle levies:

+National Classes - R30.00 per competitor

-Interprovincial Challenge Competitor - R20.00 per competitor
+Interprovincial Challenge Classes - R20.00 per competitor

-Regional Competitor - R20.00 per competitor
+Regional Classes - R20.00 per competitor

-Club Competitor - R10.00 per competitor
+Club Classes - R10.00 per competitor

-Junior Competitor - R10.00 per competitor
+Junior Classes - R10.00 per competitor

-Leisure Class - R10.00 per competitor
+Social Classes - R10.00 per competitor